 CPE – Cost Per Engagement

 Even though it seems similar to the CPC model, engagement doesn’t always end up being a click.
-The CPE model is used for specific formats, like expandable hover ads.
-The engagement is complete when a user hovers over an ad, so it expands to a larger size of the banner.
+The CPE model is used for interactive formats, like for example forms.
 Since this can be done accidentally, usually the pointer has to be held on an ad for at least two seconds for the engagement to count.

 CPA – Cost Per Action (or Cost Per Acquisition)